marcuswestin/WebViewJavascriptBridge/README.md

 ### Registering callbacks

+The JS to ObjC and ObjC to JS callbacks use `NSJSONSerialization` to convert to/from JSON.
+If you need iOS 4 support then you can use [JSONKit](https://github.com/johnezang/JSONKit/) by adding `USE_JSONKIT` to the preprocessor macros for your project (you will need to include JSONKit in your project).

 #### JS to ObjC

 You can register Objective-C blocks and call them from Javascript.
 In Objective-C register a block with the bridge: